Compton, California: Education

 The city is served by Compton Unified School District.
-The district is a participant of the FOCUS program conducted by the University of California, Irvine.
+All of Compton is in CUSD, except for a small sliver of land in the Paramount Unified School District.
+The CUSD district is a participant of the FOCUS program conducted by the University of California, Irvine.
 The goals of the program are to improve mathematics and science achievement by uniting the efforts of mathematics, science, education and research library faculty and staff with educators of the school district.

 The CUSD provides public education for grades K–12.
 The district operates 24 elementary schools, eight middle schools, three high schools, and one adult school, which also serves as an alternative school.
 The district maintains five alternative learning schools.

 The four high schools of the CUSD are Centennial High School, Compton Early College High School, Dominguez High School, and Compton High School.

-The city is also served by El Camino College Compton Education Center, which offers community college courses for those planning to enter a four-year degree program, as well as those seeking further education in specific trade fields.
+The city is also served by Compton College, which offers community college courses for those planning to enter a four-year degree program, as well as those seeking further education in specific trade fields.

-Reed Christian College is a non-profit private institution, located in Compton.
-The program lasts for less than one year, and total enrollment is approximately 120 students.

 The Compton Library offers adult, children's and Spanish language materials; reference services; a Literacy Center and a Homework Center; public computers with Internet access and word processing capabilities; public typewriters; and a bilingual story time every Saturday at 12:00 noon.

-Occidental's Center for Food and Justice and its Compton Farm-to-School project were featured in a segment of Life and Times, a half-hour news program on public television's KCET in Los Angeles.
+Occidental's Center for Food and Justice and its Compton Farm-to-School project were featured in a segment of Life and Times, a half-hour news program on PBS member television station KCET in Los Angeles.

 Barack Obama Charter School is a kindergarten through sixth grade public charter school.

 Infrastructure

 The Los Angeles County Department of Health Services operates the South Health Center in Watts, Los Angeles, serving Compton.

-The United States Postal Service operates the Compton Post Office at 701 South Santa Fe Avenue the Hub City Post Office at 101 South Willowbrook Avenue, and the Fashion Square Post Office at 2100 North Long Beach Boulevard.
+The United States Postal Service operates the Compton Post Office at 701 South Santa Fe Avenue, the Hub City Post Office at 101 South Willowbrook Avenue, and the Fashion Square Post Office at 2100 North Long Beach Boulevard.

 Law enforcement

 The Los Angeles County Sheriff's Department operates the Compton Station in Compton.
 When the LASD replaced the Compton Police Department in 2000, they increased patrol service hours from 127,410 to 141,692.
 Compton Station is centrally located in the Los Angeles area.
 The station is easily accessible from the Century Freeway (I-105) to the north, the Gardena Freeway (SR-91) to the south, the Harbor Freeway (I-110) to the west, and the Long Beach Freeway (I-710) to the east.
 Diane Walker, a 30-year veteran of the Los Angeles County Sheriff's Department, was promoted to the rank of captain by Sheriff Lee Baca, and is now commander of Compton Station.
-There is also a LASD substation located in the Gateway Towne Center.
+There is also a LASD substation located in the Gateway Town Center.